pdjstone/wsuspect-proxy/README.md

 pip install twisted
 ```

-You also need to place an MS-signed binary (e.g. PsExec) into the payloads directory.
+You also need to place a Microsoft-signed binary (e.g. [PsExec](https://technet.microsoft.com/en-gb/sysinternals/bb897553.aspx)) into the payloads directory.
 This script has been tested on Python 2.7 on Linux.
 It does not yet work with Python 3.x; contributions are welcome.

 ## Usage